Aggregate-Intellect/sherpa/docs/How_To/Tutorials/document_reader.rst

     python main.py --config agent_config.yml

+Sherpa should now print out several lines of debug information as it starts up.
+The first time it runs, Sherpa will also download and install several components for the AI models it is using.

-You will be prompted to ask a question.
+Sherpa will then prompt you to ask a question.
 You can ask any question about the content of the PDF file.
-The agent will then answer the question based on the content of the PDF file.
+Sherpa uses your agent to answer the question based on the content of the PDF file you provided.

 .. image:: imgs/pdf_reader.png
     :width: 800